aashirfarooq436/aashirfarooq436/README.md

 ### Hi there, I'm Aashir Farooq! 👋

-I'm a BS Computer Engineering student with a passion for data science, programming, and emerging technologies.
-Currently, I'm diving into exciting projects at the intersection of IoT, ML, Data Science, and Cloud computing for my final year project.
+I'm a Full Stack Software Engineer with a passion for Web Development, Machine Learning and Cloud Development.
+Currently, I'm diving into exciting projects at the intersection of IoT, ML, Data Science, Web Dev and Cloud computing for my final year project.

 👨‍💻 Here's what you'll find in this repo:

+- 🎓 **Full Stack Applications:** My mostly focused domain.
 - 🤖 **Machine Learning Projects:** Exploring the world of AI and ML.
 - 📚 **Data Science:** Jupyter notebooks and data analysis.
 - 💡 **IoT & Cloud:** My foray into IoT and cloud technologies.